-In a new book called Business Bullshit, trailed in a Guardian Long Read, author André Spicer joins a long tradition of jargon-bashing that stretches back to George Orwell and beyond.
+In a book called Business Bullshit, trailed in a Guardian Long Read, author André Spicer joins a long tradition of jargon-bashing that stretches back to George Orwell and beyond.

 As someone whose job is writing stuff for business that’s clear, appealing and easy to understand, my reaction to this latest broadside against jargon is:

 Stop it.
 Stop it now.
 Leave “business bullshit” alone.
 Because it’s useful.
 It’s there for a reason.

 Yes, of course it’s endless fun to laugh along with Dilbert and poke fun at the “thought showers”, “deep dives” and “reaching out” that pepper some corporate conversations.

 I’ve had first-hand experience of the starry-eyed management evangelism that Spicer sees as the root of jargon evil.
 I can confirm it is as pointless and self-serving as he says it is. (“Execute strategy violently” was my favourite slide.
 Needless to say, that particular strategy didn’t end well, even after many millions had been lavished on it.)

 Spicer seems to blame jargon for the existence of “bullshit jobs”, as if somehow mere words created meaningless middle-management positions.
 Yet some of the most meaningful jobs contain the most jargon.
 Take the language of aviation, dubbed ‘Aerose’ by 747 pilot and writer Mark Vanhoenacker in his book Skyfaring.
 This is jargon on which life depends.

 He quotes an extract: “Establish localiser two-seven-right, when established descend glide.”
 I don’t hear anyone complaining they can’t understand stuff like that because it’s “bullshit”, or not in “plain English”.
 We’re all just happy there’s a community of professionals whose special words help us descend from 8,000 metres to the ground without dying.